 The Institute provides financial sponsorship of these events, as well as strategic and marketing assistance.
 However, they would not be possible without the leadership and hard work of local IA professionals and students.
 We thank them all, and look forward to helping them develop their local communities and IA-related initiatives during 2013.

 IA Institute Event Promotions

-The IA Institute promotes conferences, workshops, and meetings through direct email, our event calendar and newsletter.
-Free events are posted directly.
-Events with free registration are approved by a board member and those that are not free typically offer a discounted registration to IA Institute members or another arrangement, such as free passes for student emissaries who will then write up the event for our newsletter.
-The activities provide a lot of value to our partners and emphasize our need for a more robust and flexible infrastructure so we can continue to deliver on those expectations.
-In 2011, the event calendar posted 54 total events versus 48 in 2010.
+The IA Institute promotes to our membership events related to the practice and theory of information architecture such as conferences, workshops, and meetings through direct email, our event calendar and the newsletter.
+Free events are posted directly, and when we post events with a fee, the events typically offer a discounted registration to IA Institute members or another arrangement, such as free passes for student emissaries who will then write up the event for our newsletter.
+These events provide value to our partners and emphasize our need for a more robust and flexible infrastructure so we can continue to deliver on those expectations.
+In 2012, the event calendar posted 44 total events versus 54 in 2011.

 PARTNERSHIPS AND SPONSORSHIPS

 As our organization gains momentum, it’s only natural that we seek to formalize partnerships with allied institutions, professional groups – and even individuals.

 - Corporate sponsors